Skip to main content

 In Memoriam - Margie A. Roos

-Saint Joseph’s mourns the loss of Margie A. Roos, PT ’97, DPT, PhD, professor and acting chair of physical therapy.
+Saint Joseph’s commemorates the legacy of Margie A. Roos, PT ’97, DPT, PhD, professor and acting chair of physical therapy, who died unexpectedly on August 1, 2024.

 Dr. Roos was on the University of the Sciences faculty from 2002 to 2007, rejoined in 2014, and transitioned to Saint Joseph’s University in June 2022.
 She specialized in clinical work with neurological conditions and integrated this experience into her neuromuscular courses.